 Field observations suggested that as a creosote clone spread out over time it would gradually leave a bare, sandy void containing “long deceased remnants of an earlier, smaller stage of the clone’s existence.”
 Additionally, if old growth could be located therein and radiocarbon dated, estimates could be made to determine the average growth rate of clonal individuals within the study group.
 Vasek devised a field instrument specifically for this purpose.
 As specimens were unearthed, careful measurements were taken at the location of the found wood sample to the outer edge of the living clone.
 In dividing this measurement by the carbon-dated age of the sample, he was able to determine an average long-term growth rate of 0.66 mm per year for the clones he sampled, confirming that some of the Lucerne Valley creosote rings were indeed thousands of years old.

 Large creosote clones are known in other areas of the Mojave.
 These include a colony in the Kramer Hills, a robust group located in an escarpment below Walker Pass where the Eastern Sierra meets the desert.
 Clones are found in several locations throughout the Argus and Slate Ranges within the China Lake Naval Air Weapons Station’s land holdings.
-In a recent email exchange Vasek stated, “the Slate range contains rather few large clones, but these are located in sandy areas above the old Pleistocene beach lines, and most probably date from that Epoch.”
+In an email exchange Vasek stated, “the Slate Range contains rather few large clones, but these are located in sandy areas above the old Pleistocene beach lines, and most probably date from that Epoch.”

 Vasek’s discovery illuminated profound evidence on what we consider life itself: rather than limiting mortality of an organism to the lifespan of a single plant, these clonal species suggest vast, existential possibilities of lineage that encompasses all biology—plant, animal or human—on this planet.